Barry-Greaves/The_Tuple_Torpedo/README.md

 # The Tuple Torpedo

-The Tuple Torpedo is a Python based battleships game the players an computer take turns trying to sink each other's ships.
-The game is played on square grids, with a number of ships placed on each grid.The first player to sink all of the other player's ships wins the game.
+The Tuple Torpedo is a Python based battleships game where the player and computer take turns in trying to sink each other's ship.
+The game is played on square grids, with a number of ships placed on each grid.The first to sink all of the other player's ships wins the game.

 ![tuple_tornado](https://user-images.githubusercontent.com/107034179/210928143-23ae2b0a-3190-49c2-bb82-bbc322d559cf.png)